NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 --heights-from-dem <string>
-    If the cameras have already been bundle-adjusted and aligned to a known high-quality DEM, in the triangulated xyz points replace the heights with the ones from this DEM, and fix those points unless ``--heights-from-dem-weight`` is positive.
+    If the cameras have already been bundle-adjusted and aligned to a known high-quality DEM, in the triangulated xyz points replace the heights with the ones from this DEM before optimizing them.

 --heights-from-dem-weight <double (default: 1.0)>
     How much weight to give to keep the triangulated points close